Savigliano

-Savigliano (Savijan) is a comune of Piedmont, Northern Italy, in the Province of Cuneo, about 50 km south of Turin by rail.
+Savigliano (/it/; Savijan /pms/; Savilhan; Savillan) is a comune (municipality) in the Province of Cuneo, in the Northern Italian region of Piedmont, about 50 km south of Turin by rail.

 It is home to ironworks, foundries, locomotive works (once owned by Fiat Ferroviaria, now by Alstom) and silk manufactures, as well as sugar factories, printing works and cocoon-raising establishments.

 Main sights

 Savigliano retains some traces of its ancient walls, demolished in 1707, and has a collegiate church (S. Andrea, in its present form comparatively modern), and a triumphal arch erected in honour of the marriage of Charles Emmanuel I to Infanta Catherine of Austrian Spain.

 There is also a train museum exhibiting numerous Italian past trains and locomotives.